Randomisation with moral hazard: a path to existence of optimal contracts: Preliminaries

 \section{Preliminaries}

 The aim of this section is to introduce key concepts from stochastic calculus for martingale measures and present some supporting results.
 For a more in-depth analyses, interested readers are referred to the works of {\rm\citeauthor*{walsh1986introduction} \cite{walsh1986introduction}} and {\rm\citeauthor*{el1990martingale} \cite{el1990martingale}}.
 Throughout this section, we consider a fixed time horizon $T>0.$ Let us be further given a filtered probability space $(\Omega, \Fc,\F=(\Fc_t)_{t\in[0,T]},\P)$ satisfying the usual conditions, and let $E$ be a Polish space with its Borel $\sigma$-algebra $\Bc(E).$ We denote by $\Pc(E)$ the set of all Borel probability measures on $E$, endowed with its weak topology.
-We denote by $\lambda$ the Lebesgue measure on $[0,T].$

 \begin{definition} Let $U=\{ U(A) : A \in \Bc(E) \}$ be a family of $\R$-valued random variables and let $t \in [0,T]$.
 We say that $U$ is an $\L^2(\Fc_t,\P)$-valued measure if the following holds \begin{enumerate} \item[$(i)$] $U(A) \in \L^2(\Fc_t,\P)$, for any $A \in \Bc(E);$ \item[$(ii)$] $U(A\cup B)=U(A) + U(B),$ $\P$--{\rm a.s.}, for any $(A,B) \in \Bc(E)\times\Bc(E)$ such that $A \cap B = \emptyset;$ \item[$(iii)$] $\E^{\P} [U(A_n)^2] \searrow 0$ for any sequence $(A_n)_{n \in \N^\smallfont{\star}} \subset \Bc(E)$ such that $A_n \searrow \emptyset.$ \end{enumerate} \end{definition} In the terminology of {\rm\citeauthor*{el1990martingale} \cite{el1990martingale}} and {\rm\citeauthor*{walsh1986introduction} \cite{walsh1986introduction}}, $U$ is an `$\L^2$-valued measure{\rm'}, which corresponds to the fact that it is, indeed, a vector measure with values in $\L^2(\Fc_t,\P).$ However, let us point out that an $\L^2(\Fc_t,\P)$-valued measure is not a random measure as understood in the usual sense.
 One can, nonetheless, verify that if $U(A)$ is uncorrelated with $U(B)$ for any $(A,B) \in \Bc(E)^2$ such that $A \cap B=\emptyset$, and $\E^{\P} [U(A)]=0$ for any $A \in \Bc(E),$ then the function defines a deterministic Borel measure on $E.$ This is indeed satisfied for martingale measures characterised in the following definition, where, for a fixed $t,$ the map $A \longmapsto M_t(A)$ satisfies the conditions above. \begin{definition} We say that a collection of $(\F,\P)$-martingales $M=\{ (M_t(A))_{t \in [0,T]} : A \in \Bc(E) \}$ is a continuous $(\F,\P)$--martingale measure on $E$ if the following holds \begin{enumerate} \item[$(i)$] $(M_t(A))_{t \in [0,T]}$ is an $\R$-valued, continuous, square-integrable $(\F,\P)$-martingale with $M_0(A)=0$, $\P${\rm--a.s.,} for every $A \in \Bc(E);$ \item[$(ii)$] for $(A,B) \in \Bc(E)^2$ such that $A \cap B=\emptyset,$ $M(A)$ and $M(B)$ are orthogonal martingales$;$ \item[$(iii)$] for any $t \in [0,T],$ $M_t(\cdot)$ is an $\L^2(\Fc_t,\P)$-valued measure$;$ \item[$(iv)$] the quadratic variation of $M(A)$ is absolutely continuous with respect to the Lebesgue measure on $[0,T]$ for any $A \in \Bc(A).$ \end{enumerate} \end{definition}